LeoTHPS/LuaAPRS-IS/README.md

-Note: This project is not longer being maintained and will be replaced in the near future.
+Note: This project is no longer being maintained and will be replaced in the near future.

 # LuaAPRS-IS
 ###### An APRS-IS client with a Lua 5.4 API.